-They’ll feed on both plants, and the aphids and other plant pests like white flies and mealy bugs that produce honeydew, a sticky substance that ants feed off, providing a symbiotic relationship between these ants and these plant pests.
+They’ll feed on both plants, aphids and other plant pests like whiteflies and mealybugs that produce honeydew, a sticky substance that ants feed off, providing a symbiotic relationship between these ants and these plant pests.

 Glabber Ant Inspections

 Like other kinds of ants, Glabber ants will generally be found following a pheromone trail from other ants to food sources or new locations to colonize.
-We find them in flowering plants like plumeria trees, hibiscus, gardenias, and exorias, as well as stalked plants like palms, tea leaves, and ginger.
+We find them in flowering plants like plumeria trees, hibiscus, gardenias, and ixora, as well as stalked plants like palms, ti leaves, and ginger.

 Kilauea’s Glabber Ant Control Process

-Treatment will be most effective with baiting inside as well as an exterior perimeter treatment, and most importantly, identifying a source- usually the plants we have around our houses.
+Treatment will be most effective with baiting inside as well as an exterior perimeter treatment, and most importantly, identifying source/s around your home.

-A good exterior treatment will keep the pests out, but cutting off the ants inside will still be annoying ants that need to be controlled and quickly.
+A good exterior treatment will keep the pests from coming inside, but the ants inside will become agitated and need to be controlled quickly.

 Glabber Ant Control Tips for Homeowners

-If we can help with ants or any other pests, just shoot us a quick message from the form on this page or call us at 236-BUGS (2847) and we’ll get you a quote and a helpful explanation of our service.
+If you need help with ants or any other pests, just send us an email or call us at 236-BUGS (2847) and we’ll get you a quote and a helpful explanation of our service.